 Illumeo courses can be viewed here.

 The Oklahoma Society of CPAs itself does not provide traditional online courses for CPE credit.
 Rather, it acts as a go-between for other organizations like Surgent and AICPA, offering various courses and webinar options.
 Since the OSCPA is not the primary provider, no subscription option is available through the organization.
 So, courses must be purchased individually.
 Here, the average price per credit is high, sitting around $24.84.
 However, the multitude of available options allows CPAs to find courses that fit their needs.

 OSCPA’s catalog is able to be viewed here.

 Find Out How Many CPE Credits are Required for Your State

-Of course, knowing where to find helpful options for online, on-demand CPE courses does nothing if one doesn’t know what their requirements are, and since each state and territory is overseen by a local Board of Accountancy, which sets the rules within its jurisdiction, no two locations have the same requirements.
-Thus, it is paramount for CPAs to become knowledgeable about what is expected of them for recertification approval.
+Of course, knowing where to find options for online, on-demand CPE courses is pointless if one doesn’t know what their requirements are.
+And since each state is overseen by a local Board of Accountancy, no two locations have the same requirements.
+So, it is paramount for CPAs to understand what is expected of them for recertification approval.
 This blog can help anyone unfamiliar with their state’s requirements.

 Get Started Today with Free CPE Courses

-VTR Learning’s style of CPE is wholly unique, centering around a narrative format where the learner takes on the role of an intern for a fictional company, seeing business principles and practices play out in a realistic setting.
-Because we want everyone to have the chance to experience this type of learning atmosphere, we currently offer two free courses for CPAs.
+VTR Learning’s style of CPE is wholly unique.
+Because it centers around a narrative format where learners play the role of an intern for a fictional company.
+In effect, they learn by seeing business principles and practices play out in a realistic setting.
+And because we want everyone to experience this type of learning, we currently offer a free CPE course.
 For more information on how to find those courses, go here.